bufbuild-ru/docs/docs/bsr/csr/manage-schemas/index.md

 ## Register schemas

-You create subjects within the BSR's Confluent Schema Registry by annotating messages with a custom option that identifies the instance and subject name.The subject is claimed by the module that contains the annotated message, preventing use of that subject by other modules.
+You create subjects within the BSR's Confluent Schema Registry by annotating messages with a custom option that identifies the instance and subject name.

+The subject is claimed by the module that contains the annotated message, preventing use of that subject by other modules.
 It's an error to annotate multiple messages in a module with the same instance and subject name.

 ::: tip Note
 All references to buf.example.com below should be replaced with the hostname for your private BSR instance.